 "Guy Meadows and his team of researchers brought great professionalism and rigor to the independent risk analysis.
 Dr. Meadows led a team of top researchers from nine universities on this important task.
 Thanks to his leadership and effort, their work became a critical part of the State’s evaluation of the Line 5 pipeline in the Straits of Mackinac, helping us to chart the best path forward for the Great Lakes and for Michigan."

-Xue, who is the director of the GLRC’s Numerical Geophysical Fluid Dynamics Laboratory and an assistant professor of civil and environmental engineering, was a co-developer of the original version of the hydrodynamic model and the particle-tracking model during his doctoral studies, so he felt right at home using it to model oil dispersal in the Great Lakes.
+Xue, who is the director of the GLRC’s Numerical Geophysical Fluid Dynamics Laboratory and an assistant professor of civil and environmental engineering, was a core member of the development team for the hydrodynamic model (Finite Volume Community Ocean Model or FVCOM) and the associated particle-tracking model used in this project, so he felt right at home running simulations of oil dispersal in the Great Lakes.

 The Task B team ran their 4,380 simulations on Superior, the University’s shared high-performing computing infrastructure (or supercomputer cluster).
 Superior is one of the most powerful high-performance computer clusters in the region.

 - SA = Section Author

 - MTU—Michigan Technological University

 - UM—University of Michigan

 - WMU—Western Michigan University

 - WSU—Wayne State University

 - LUC—Loyola University Chicago